 Todd Ruffner is POMED’s Advocacy Associate and Editor of the POMED Wire blog, the Weekly Wire digest, the Egypt Daily Update, the Tunisia Weekly Update, and the Bahrain Weekly Update.
 He has studied the Middle East since 2005, having lived and studied in both Cairo and Damascus.
 He previously served as a policy intern at POMED and the National Iranian American Council.
 Todd received his master’s degree from the Ohio State University’s Near Eastern Languages and Cultures Program with a concentration on Iran-Iraq border disputes in the 20th century, and his bachelor’s degree from Elon University with a focus on the Muslim Brotherhood during the presidency of Gamal Abdel Nasser.
 He is proficient in Persian and Arabic, having studied at the American University in Cairo and the University of Wisconsin-Madison’s Arabic, Persian, and Turkish Immersion program.

-Alex Russell is POMED’s Dialogue Programs Associate.
+Alex Russell is POMED’s Program Associate.
 Prior to serving in this capacity, he was a research assistant at POMED.
 He previously taught English at the Universities of Alexandria and Mansoura in Egypt as a Fulbright Fellow and studied Arabic in Tangier, Morocco as a recipient of the U.S. Department of State’s Critical Language Scholarship.
 He is a graduate of Northwestern University, where he earned a B.A. in Middle Eastern Studies and Psychology.

 Hanan Abdul Hadi